sduzair/Angular/user-reporting-api/README.md

 If you encounter connection issues:

 1. Verify MongoDB is running locally
-2. Check the connection string in your environment variables
+2. Check the connection string
 3. Review application logs for detailed error information

 ## License